carla-simulator/carla/Docs/python_api.md

   '/Game/Carla/Maps/Town07'.
     - **Return:** _list(str)_
 - <a name="carla.Client.reload_world"></a>**<font color="#7fb800">reload_world</font>**(<font color="#00a6ed">**self**</font>)
-Start again current world.
+Reload the current world, note that a new world is created with default settings using the same map.
+All actors present in the world will be destroyed.
     - **Raises:** RuntimeError
 - <a name="carla.Client.load_world"></a>**<font color="#7fb800">load_world</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**map_name**</font>)
-Load one of the available worlds on server.
+Load a new world with default settings using `map_name` map.
+All actors present in the current world will be destroyed.
     - **Parameters:**
-        - `map_name` (_str_) – Name of the map to load, like '/Game/Carla/Maps/Town01'.
+        - `map_name` (_str_) – Name of the map to load, accepts both full paths and map names, e.g. '/Game/Carla/Maps/Town01' or 'Town01'.
 - <a name="carla.Client.start_recorder"></a>**<font color="#7fb800">start_recorder</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**filename**</font>)
 If we use a simple name like 'recording.log' then it will be saved at server folder 'CarlaUE4/Saved/recording.log'.
 If we use some folder in the name, then it will be considered to be an absolute path, like '/home/carla/recording.log'.
     - **Parameters:**
         - `filename` (_str_) – Name of the file to write the recorded data.
 - <a name="carla.Client.stop_recorder"></a>**<font color="#7fb800">stop_recorder</font>**(<font color="#00a6ed">**self**</font>)
-Stops the recording in curse.
+Stops the recording in progress.
 - <a name="carla.Client.show_recorder_file_info"></a>**<font color="#7fb800">show_recorder_file_info</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**filename**</font>, <font color="#00a6ed">**show_all**</font>)
 Will show info about the recorded file (frames, times, events, state, positions...)
 We have the option to show all the details per frame, that includes all the traffic light states, position of all actors, and animations data.
     - **Parameters:**